MIC-DKFZ/nnUNet/documentation/testing_nnunetv2.md

 `ulimit -n` gives your current limit.
 It should not be 1024.
 65535 works for me.
 See here how to change these limits:
 [Link](https://kupczynski.info/posts/ubuntu-18-10-ulimits/) (works for Ubuntu 18, google for your Ubuntu version!).

-Increasing the number of open file handles does not affect 99% of training, so it's optional.
+Keeping file handles open does not affect 99% of trainings, so it's optional.

 # Set up paths
 Paths are called differently now!